phuong-ha214/Bitcoin-forecasting-project/README.md

 codes/lstm.ipynb
 ```

-This notebook:

-- Loads LSTM sequences from preprocessing
+- Loads preprocessed LSTM training and test sequences
+- Loads feature metadata (`feature_info.pkl`) for sequence length and feature dimensions
+- Uses **TimeSeriesSplit (5 folds)** to generate out-of-sample (OOS) predictions for stacking
+  (fits a temporary LSTM model on each fold and predicts on the validation fold)
-- Trains an LSTM model with early stopping
+- Trains a final LSTM model on the full training dataset
+- Generates predictions on the test set
+- Computes evaluation metrics:
+  - Directional accuracy
+  - Correlation
+  - R² score
+  - Sharpe ratio
-- Plots **Actual vs Predicted**
+- Plots **Actual vs LSTM Predictions**
-- Saves predictions:
+- Saves all outputs:

 ```
 predictions/lstm_train_preds.npy